ttunca/BalancedBraces/README.md

 TO BE UPDATE

 ### Functional test list:
-unit testing for each class method smoke testing for add-in features (genReport and FileChooser) positive negative testing (input file formation, legal input string for balanceBraces() ) integration testing for whole program
+unit testing for each class method\n smoke testing for add-in features (genReport and FileChooser)\n positive negative testing (input file formation, legal input string for balanceBraces() ) integration testing for whole program